Technology

 3. Lazy loading with placeholders and blur-up

-Caching implementation patterns that sustain stability combine HTTP caching, ISR or tag revalidation, and CDN edge policies.
+Caching implementation patterns that sustain stable performance combine HTTP cache headers with immutable asset strategies, ISR with tag-based revalidation, and CDN edge policies with stale-while-revalidate directives.

 2. Incremental Static Regeneration with revalidate and tags